GogoFC/cloudflare-ddns-multi-domain-update/README.md

 Bash script written for Linux to dynamically update multiple DNS records in a single Zone.

-Script will update all records in a zone unless listed in `excluded_subdomains` array.
+Script will update all records in a zone except those listed in `excluded_subdomains` array.

 If multiple records with the same name exist, script fails to update one of them. `"code":81058`.